jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

         return argument
         return 'I received: None'

-  the test summary info shows an :ref:`AssertionError` for each test
+  the test summary info shows that every test has an :ref:`AssertionError`

   .. code-block:: python